 Small businesses in Maine come in many shapes and sizes but most have energy saving opportunities.
 Many could benefit from upgrading to high-efficiency lights or updating their heating and cooling system.
-Read below for more information on saving energy at your small business.

 High-efficiency lighting can cut energy costs and improve ambiance